palaogn/chuck_joke/README.md

 # chuck_joke
 (T-303-HUGB, Hugbúnaðarfræði, 2016-3)

 Sample program used to show students Gradle in action.
-Based on [Pala´s Chuck Norris joke app](https://github.com/palaogn/chuck_joke).
+Based on [Chuck Norris joke app](https://github.com/palaogn/chuck_joke).

 ## Project content
 - **build.gradle** (The gradle build file that we use)